natewatson999/node-virustotal/README.md

 This function returns the delay between any two jobs performed by the connection.
 By default, this is 15000.

 ### PublicConnection.checkIPv4()
 This function takes 3 parameters: an IPv4 address, a function to perform if a result is obtained, and a function to perform if an error is obtained.
 The two functions both take a single parameter.
 In the case of the first function, said parameter will always be a response object.
 In the case of the second parameter, this is an error object which may be an object of some kind.
+It analyzes a particular IP address.

 ### PublicConnection.getDomainReport()
 This function takes 3 parameters: a DNS address "without the protocol", a function to perform if a result is obtained, and a function to perform if an error is obtained.
 The two functions both take a single parameter.
 In the case of the first function, said parameter will always be a response object.
 In the case of the second parameter, this is an error object which may be an object of some kind.
+It analyzes a domain name.

+### PublicConnection.submitUrlForScanning()
+This function takes 3 parameters: a URL for scanning "with the protocol", a function to perform if a confirmation is obtained, and a function to perform if an error is obtained.
+The two functions both take a single parameter.
+In the case of the first function, said parameter will always be a response object.
+In the case of the second parameter, this is an error object which may be an object of some kind.
+It submits a URL for the analysis queue.

+### PublicConnection.retrieveUrlAnalysis()
+This function takes 3 parameters: a URL for scanning "with the protocol", a function to perform if a confirmation is obtained, and a function to perform if an error is obtained.
+The two functions both take a single parameter.
+In the case of the first function, said parameter will always be a response object.
+In the case of the second parameter, this is an error object which may be an object of some kind.
+It checks to see if the report on a given URL is done, and continues checking until it's done or an error happens.
+This can take hours, so DO NOT USE THIS FOR ANYTHING WITH A CLIENT RESPONSE!

+### PublicConnection.retrieveUrlAnalysisWithRescan()
+This function takes 3 parameters: a URL for scanning "with the protocol", a function to perform if a confirmation is obtained, and a function to perform if an error is obtained.
+The two functions both take a single parameter.
+In the case of the first function, said parameter will always be a response object.
+In the case of the second parameter, this is an error object which may be an object of some kind.
+This does the same thing as retrieveUrlAnalysis, but it also requests that the URL in question be rescanned.

 ### PublicConnection example